HUM — Humana Inc.

 3. Forward Guidance and Outlook

-4. Challenges and Points of Concern
+4. Bad News, Challenges, or Points of Concern

-- The company acknowledged that the gap between funding and medical cost trends is larger than in previous years, which could impact future margins.
+- The company has acknowledged that the gap between funding and medical cost trends is larger than in previous years, which could impact future margins.

 5. Notable Q&A Insights